Alessio1599/single-ECG-classification/code/train.md

 ## Here I will explain better the training process
-In order to train the model we have to deine the architecture (number of layers, etc.).
+In order to train the model we have to define the architecture (number of layers, etc.).
 - particular layers to avoid overfitting
 - activation functions